Backend Model Options¶

 return self.title

-In the following, we will discuss various other Listing
+In the following, we will discuss various other Listing options that may

 affect the presentation and functionality of a model view: